 Government and regulatory policy informs strategic decision-making at Board level with consideration given to the impact Future Generations VCT has on the sector.

-Risk and risk management
+Risks and risk management

-The Board assesses the risks faced by Future Generations VCT and, as a Board, reviews the mitigating controls and actions and monitors effectiveness of these controls and actions.
+The Board assesses the risks faced by Future Generations VCT, reviews the mitigating controls and monitors the effectiveness of these controls.

 Principal risks, emerging risks and risk management